JalajVora/Text-Analytics-with-Multi-Class-and-Imbalanced-Learning/README.md

 similar.

-We have one task as a nice-to-have feature (optional): Can we estimate the bias and variance5 of at least one of our models and also visualize it?
+We have one task as a nice-to-have feature (optional): Can we estimate the bias and variance of at least one of our models and also visualize it?